Pietra raises $15M from Founders Fund to help creators launch their own product lines – TechCrunch

 Early on, Pietra has a pretty distinct list of product verticals that they’re specializing in, including swimwear, makeup, apparel, fragrances and jewelry, among a few others.
 Overall, their platform seems pretty centered on the types of products that have been broadly successful with influencers who are looking to build out their first brands.

-Pietra’s pricing depends on how many of their services you’re using and what the scale of your operation is, but most services are charged on a per-unit basis with the startup also taking a percentage fee on goods sold through their marketplace.
+Pietra’s pricing depends on how many of their services you’re using and what the scale of your operation is, but most services are charged on a per-unit basis, with the startup also taking a percentage fee on goods sold through their marketplace.
 The startup is also working on a Pro offering with differentiated pricing designed for slightly more established brands that are doing multiple production runs per year.